LunarVim/lunarvim.org/docs/01-installation.md

 ## Try it first!

-If your are using Docker in your machine, you can run the following command to try LunarVim while keeping your existing Neovim configuration intact.
+If your are using Docker in your machine, you can run the following command to try a clean installation of LunarVim.

 ```bash
 docker run -w /root -it --rm alpine:edge sh -uelic '